jamulussoftware/jamulus/TRANSLATING.md

 Select the current repository as `jamulus`, and the branch that was created above, such as `v370-german`.

+The changed file(s) should be listed in the left-hand column as `src/res/translation/translation_xx_YY.ts`.
+When the file is selected, the differences will be displayed in the main panel.

+Add a simple commit message in the first box below the file list, (the "Update filename" box), and add any extra description in the Description box (optional, probably not required).

+Commit the changes to the local git repo by clicking on **Commit to <branch>**.

 Click on **Publish branch**.
 This will push the branch to your own repo on Github.

 There will now be a section offering **Create Pull Request**.
 Click on that to create the PR to the upstream repository.